genomic-medicine-sweden/tomte/docs/output.md

 #### DROP

-[`DROP`](https://github.com/gagneurlab/drop/) is a pipleine that detects aberrant expression, aberrant splicing, and monoallelic expression.
+[`DROP`](https://github.com/gagneurlab/drop/) is a pipeline that detects aberrant expression, aberrant splicing, and monoallelic expression.
 For the time being, aberrant expression and aberrant splicing modules are run.
 Afterwards another script is run to filter results.

 <details markdown="1">
 <summary>Output files</summary>